kole-swapnil/SupplyChain/README.md

 Buyer : Pays for the item.

-Warehouse : Gets a notification to deliver the address
+Warehouse : Gets a notification to deliver the item to buyer